 How Much Maple Syrup to Consume for Health Benefits

 While maple syrup is a better option than refined white sugar, you should still be careful not to overdo it.
-Because for every 100 grams of maple syrup you ingest, you’re still getting 60 grams of sugar — which is more than the recommended amount.
+Because for every 100 grams of maple syrup you eat, you’re still getting 60 grams of sugar — which is more than the recommended amount.

 Maple Syrup Pros and Cons